Shark Conservation Fund Branding for endangered species

-The Leonardo DiCaprio foundation was established in 1998 with the intention of protecting the world’s last wild places.
-They approached Superfried to develop the identity for a global partnership set-up to protect sharks and rays.
+The Leonardo DiCaprio Foundation was established in 1998 with the intention of protecting the world’s last wild places.
+Having worked with us on numerous projects – World Oceans Day .
+LEAF .
+Don't Let Them Disappear .
+Elephants .
+QRFN – they appointed design studio Superfried once again to develop the branding for a global partnership set-up to protect sharks and rays.

-The client requested that if possible the identity should simultaneously represent both species and their natural habitat, since they would be aiming to protect all three.
-With this in mind I looked for similarities in form in both rays and sharks.
+The client requested that if possible the brand identity should simultaneously represent both species and their natural habitat, since they would be aiming to protect all three.
+With this in mind the initial strategy was to conduct some research looking for similarities in form of rays and sharks.
 Likewise to convey their habitat, waves and their fins were conveniently close in shape.

-Once the route had been selected, mock-ups – visuals shown – were developed to ensure the new marque was sufficiently versatile to work across all media and scenarios.
+With the final design solution selected, mock-ups – visuals shown – were developed to ensure the new marque was sufficiently versatile to work across all media and scenarios.
+To create a stronger presence for video and social media content, an animated logo ident was designed and developed.

 Press + awards